 Ticket to reality

 Congratulations!
 You have been chosen to work for the cruise industry.
-You need to apply for a C1/D visa (except americans), have medical exams done by an specific doctor chosen by the agency, that costs about $400 (depends on the country, but that’s what I had to pay in Chile).
+You need to apply for a C1/D visa (except Americans), have medical exams done by a specific doctor chosen by the agency, that costs about $400 (depends on the country, but that’s what I had to pay in Chile).
 This medical lasts for two years.

-When you have all your papers done, you will have to wait one, two months —could be more— to get a spot on a ship.
-At this stage you are anxious and have already studied all the itineraries that you would like to do.
-Finally you receive that email, announcing that you will sign on in, let’s say, Miami.
+When you have all your papers done, you will have to wait for one, two months —could be more— to get a spot on a ship.
+At this stage, you are anxious and have already studied all the itineraries that you would like to do.
+Finally, you receive that email, announcing that you will sign on in, let’s say, Miami.